 - My father is actually very proud of my leaving the family enterprise to find my own path and all that comes with it.
 He was silent for many years, which I misunderstood.
-Even more interesting, when I finally asked him how he had felt about my departure, he responded that my husband and I have a better life where we are now than what we would have had if we had stayed in the community where the family enterprise started and still keeps its headquarters.
+Even more interesting, was when I finally asked dad how he had felt about my departure, he responded that my husband and I have a better life where we are now than what we would have had if we had stayed in the community where the family enterprise started and still keeps its headquarters.
 He didn't talk about the comfort of cocooning yourself in the family's traditions - he focused more on what an independent person can accomplish. - A part of you will always feel a special connection and responsibility to, and for, the family enterprise.
-But more than following a set path, the crucial element in helping the whole family to flourish is how you transform into a good inheritor and productive stakeholder in those enterprises, especially in the future and from the outside. - For those who can relate to and appreciate what you have done, you will have earned a new level of respect, both intrinsically and externally.
-You had the opportunity to self-actualise. - Departing the strict traditional role actually enhances your credibility and perspective, improving your ability to provide guidance to other family members.
-You offer important, thoughtful leadership for stakeholders in the family enterprises - and perhaps can be better aligned with key advisers to both.
+But more than following a set path, the crucial element in helping the whole family to flourish is how you transform into a good inheritor and productive stakeholder in those enterprises, especially in the future -- and from the outside.. - For those who can relate and appreciate, you have earned a new level of respect.
+Both intrinsically and externally.
+You had the opportunity to self-actualize. - Departing the strict traditional role actually enhances your credibility and perspective, improving your ability to provide guidance to other family members.
+You offer important,

-• A life outside the traditional enterprise also improves your capacity to balance the family versus the family enterprise.
+- thoughtful leadership for stakeholders in the family enterprises -- and perhaps can be better aligned with key advisors to both. - A life outside the traditional enterprise also improves capacity to balance the family v. the family enterprise.
 In corporate life, there are boundaries that typically aren't crossed, allowing workers and executives some privacy.
-But in a family enterprise, few boundaries are recognised at home or at the office, a vexation further compounded by judgements made both of us as children and of our parents.
+But in a family enterprise, few boundaries are recognized at home or at the office, a vexation further compounded by judgments of us as children and with our parents.
 This complexity can lead to strife, stress and general grief.
 But being outside of that emotional miasma may provide critical perspective, allowing you to be a resource to the business and your loved ones, separately.

-In closing
+In Closing

-Those who are critical from the outside, and there are

-typically many, simply don't have the capacity to truly grasp a full understanding of life inside the family bubble.
-I find myself feeling great empathy towards Prince Harry and Duchess Meghan as they start their life outside of, and beyond, the Royal Family Enterprise.
+Those who are critical from the outside, and there are typically many, simply don't have the capacity to truly grasp a full understanding of life inside the family "bubble".
+I find myself feeling great empathy toward Prince Harry and Duchess Meghan as they start their life outside of, and beyond, the Royal Family Enterprise.
 Of course, I don't personally know the level of pain they experience because of the global media's constant obsession with their lives.
-At a personal level, however, I can very much relate just as a human being who understands the self-doubt that likely shadows Prince Harry's amazing personal courage.
-My hope is that they will thrive and create their own path and, in doing so, represent the family at the highest level, by being productive, happy citizens of the world, knowing their family is proud of them, loves them and misses them.
+At a personal level, however, I can very much relate just as a human being who understands the self-doubt that likely shadows Harry's amazing personal courage.
+My hope is that Harry and Meghan do thrive and create their own path -- and in doing so, represent the family at the highest level, by being productive, happy citizens of the world, knowing their family is proud of them, loves them, and misses them.